emtee40/SurvivalManual-wiki/Cold.md

 **INSECT BITES**

 15-41\.
 Insect bites can become infected through constant scratching.
 Flies can carry various disease-producing germs.
 To prevent insect bites, use insect repellent and netting and wear proper clothing.
-See [Chapter 11](11) for information on insect bites and [Chapter 4](04) for treatment.
+See [Chapter 11](11) for information on insect bites and [Medicine](Medicine) for treatment.

 ### SHELTERS